muldjord/skyscraper/README.md

 ## Release notes

+#### Version 2.2.1 (unreleased)
+* Added '(uncached)' to terminal output for media types that user has disabled for caching
+* Implemented 'blur' and 'colorize' artwork effects.
+Check artwork documentation [here](ARTWORK.md)
+* Improved 'shadow' effect A LOT.
+Now renders correctly on artwork with transparency
+* Improved error handling when loading 'artwork.xml'

 #### Version 2.2.0 (31st of December 2017)
 * Completely rewrote how artwork is handled.
 Now uses '~/.skyscraper/artwork.xml' for everything.
 * Implemented 'wheel' and 'marquee' media types and rewrote EVERYTHING to make use of them. :D (this was a damn long rewrite!!!!)